 STIR Education is committed to promoting the rights of children and vulnerable adults including their right to be protected from harmful influences, abuse and exploitation.
 STIR does not work directly with children but this policy demonstrates its commitment to safeguarding children and vulnerable adults from harm and makes clear to everyone within the organisation of the behaviours and actions that are required of them when dealing with these stakeholders.
 As per our values, it is everyone's responsibility to protect the spirit of this policy.
-This policy applies to anyone working on behalf of STIR, including the board of trustees, paid and unpaid team members, including interns, volunteers, students and agency workers and any visitor who may come into contact with children through association with STIR.
+This policy applies to anyone working on behalf of STIR, including the board of trustees, paid and unpaid team members, including interns, students and agency workers and any visitor who may come into contact with children through association with STIR.
+STIR as of now does not work with or use any volunteers.
 Where appropriate, STIR will make external stakeholders aware of its safeguarding policy.
 As an organisation, we have conducted mandatory staff trainings to increase awareness and prevention and to ensure any cases are reported and responded.

-EQUALITY DIVERSITY AND INCLUSION
+EQUITY, DIVERSITY AND INCLUSION

-STiR commits to creating a safe and physically comfortable working environment with a positive values driven, meritocratic and open culture across all levels.
+STIR commits to creating a safe and physically comfortable working environment with a positive value driven, meritocratic and open culture across all levels.
 We aspire to create a culture that promotes excellence and innovation where our team has the opportunity to learn and develop their skills and professional practice.
 The charity is committed to providing equality, fairness and respect for everyone in the team whether in temporary, part-time or full-time employment.
 As an equal-opportunities employer we do not discriminate on the grounds of gender, sexual orientation, marital or civil partner status, pregnancy or maternity, gender reassignment, race, colour, nationality, ethnic or national origin, religion or belief, disability or age (protected characteristics).